Tools & capabilities

 ➡️ Choose data sources judiciously for each action to ensure high-quality, relevant results, and provide a thorough description of the data you selected.

-The assistant will provide better results if you select carefully the exact data that will be helpful for a specific assistant over an huge amount of data.
+The agent will provide better results if you carefully select the exact data it might need vs a large amount of data.

 For example if you’re working on a customer service related agent, you can add a “Search” action and select the Customer Service documentation from your Notion Connection, and describe the data as is: